 The ATO, having consulted with the public advice and guidance panel to finalize this ruling, now provides us with an outcome, albeit not exactly the desired result we wanted.

 So, with the finalisation of LCR 2021/2, let’s explore the impacts of this ruling.

 The NALE nexus remains

 The Commissioner’s position in this final ruling has remained mostly unchanged – that is, where the fund incurs NALE, the nexus between the expenditure and all the fund’s income derived is sufficient to be treated NALI.
-This includes expenditure incurred such as actuarial costs, accountancy fees, audit fees, adviser fees and other administrative costs incurred in managing the fund.
+This includes expenditures incurred such as actuarial costs, accountancy fees, audit fees, adviser fees, and other administrative costs incurred in managing the fund.

 Importantly, a distinction is made in the final ruling with NALE of a recurrent nature, which effectively limits the NALI provisions to the income year in which the fund has expenditure which is deemed to be not at arm’s length – example 2 within the ruling expands on this item further.
 This is not necessarily the case with other aspects of the ruling where the market substitution rules may apply to an asset acquisition that may have been acquired at less than market value (where the asset is tainted for both income and CGT purposes).